2022 Gate City Lodge No. 42 Worshipful Master Jorome D. Duncan

 Interview of HPGM Ralph Kemp, Sr. and PM Kemp (son):

-Honorary Past Grand Master Ralph Kemp, Sr. as the Worshipful Master of Gate City Lodge No. 42
+Honorary Past Grand Master Ralph Kemp, Sr. as the Worshipful Master of Gate City Lodge No. 42.
+In the year 1978.

 Prince Hall, our founder, was one of our greatest Americans; a Worthy brother, and accredited with our first black Masonic Grand Lodge and its expansion.